OpenVisualCloud/Media-Transport-Library/doc/external_frame.md

 ## 1. Overview

-In the general API, the video frames used are allocated by library with rte_malloc(usually with hugepages).
-In some use cases, each frame data needs to be copied from/to user.
-When it's UHD or high framerate video, the copying can cause CPU/memory stall and become bottleneck of the whole pipeline.
+In the general API, the video frames used are allocated by the library with rte_malloc (usually using hugepages).
+In some use cases, each frame data needs to be copied to/from the user.
+When working with UHD or high frame rate videos, copying can cause CPU/memory stalls and become a bottleneck in the pipeline.

-The external frame API is introduced so the library can use user provided memory to receive/send st2110-20 frames, or as the color format conversion destination/source in the pipeline API.
+The external frame API is introduced so that the library can use user-provided memory to receive/send ST2110-20 frames or as the color format conversion destination/source in the pipeline API.

 ## 2. ST20 Pipeline ext_frame API